NUBagciLab/LUMINA/README.md

 The pretrained weights are available at same OSF repo under folder "models": https://osf.io/b63jc/

-Please put the folder "saved"  into the corresponding task.
+Please create a folder "saved"  into the corresponding task, then uncompress the zip files into "saved".
+Each zip file contains the 5-fold model checkponts.

 # Benchmark
 <p align="center">